atterpac/refresh/README.md

 ```

 ### Alternatives
-Hotato not for you?
+Refresh not for you?
 Here are some popular hot reload alternatives

 - [Air](https://github.com/cosmtrek/air)
 - [Realize](https://github.com/oxequa/realize)